-If you want to try it for yourself visit their website for a list of stockists, or to find a link to buy it online through their Ebay store.
-Their website can be found HERE.
+If you want to try it for yourself you can Google for a list of stockists, or to find a link to buy it online through their Ebay store.
 Enjoy!

 I was lucky enough to receive another yummy Degustabox in September and one of the scrumptious food items was Reese’s Peanut Butter Cups.
 (We’re still getting through the other items but my box review will be up when we’ve tried it all).